ihavethatonvinyl/blog/content/essays/how-brat-helped-me-find-autistic-joy.md

 I’ll never forget the first time I heard “Brat,” I scrambled to make my toddler breakfast.
 Mentally, I was ruminating on day-old texts and dense work emails, whose subtext painfully eluded me.
 Physically, I spilled yogurt in a daze of distraction.
 At the time I was just looking for frothy pop music to escape my tangled mind, one where mental overwhelm and sensory overload are the default state.
 Instead I found music that embraced it.

 As my kid cried for more pancakes, I cried for a moment of peace.
 I almost shut the album off.
 And yet as frustrated as I was, I was also enthralled.
 I smashed a banana, while my daughter flung a sippy cup on the floor.
 Brash beats and even brasher lyrics burst out of my tiny iPhone speaker in tandem with our meltdowns.
 My body registered “Brat’s” liberated joy before my brain did.
 At the drop of a beat we started bouncing in our seats, arms waving in the air, a giddy flail of limbs breaking free from the rut of our morning routine, ready for the joy about to come.

+Jessica is a writer and librarian based in New Jersey.
+Her work has appeared in The Atlantic, Slate, Pitchfork among other publications.
+You can find her on [bluesky](https://bsky.app/profile/volumeknobjess.bsky.social)

 *I Have That on Vinyl is a reader supported publication.
 If you enjoy what's going on here please consider donating to the site's writer fund: [venmo](https://account.venmo.com/u/Michele-Catalano2659) // [paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*